alcortesm/AllBase/README.rst

 - **o** for octal
 - **b** for binary.

-If the "-b" argument is not present the default format is **dhob**:
+If the "-f" argument is not present the default format is **dhob**.

 ::